neochiken/Merethic/README.md

 When starting a new game, create your character and once done, *DO NOTHING ELSE* and allow the mods to initialise.
 Once the notifications stop appearing in the top left of your view, you should a full save.

 The MCM setup is automated and will run on its own after you've finished character creation.
 As mentioned, *DO NOTHING* until the window pops-up telling you to save.

+You should also check your inventory for the Tahrovin Pocket Guide book as that has some useful info you may need when playing.

 # Updating Tahrovin SE
 When an update is released, please always check the [changelog](Changelog.md) first.
 You may not need to update your modlist but if there is anything that resolves game breaking issues, it'll be noted in the changelog.
 Backup your saves before you commit to any updates, Wabbajack doesn't usually touch save files, it does has the ability to delete them if it wanted to.